Are you annoying to google the Fiio BTR1K review and read them everywhere ?

 Following you can find all the reviews of Fiio BTR1K, including the article review and Youtube video review.

-Note: Xtenik just collected all the summary from other sites, if you want to read the full review, just click the button, it will redirect you to the original article.
+Note: Xtenik just collected all the summary from other sites, if you want to read the full review, just click continue reading, it will redirect you to the original article.

 The FiiO BTR1K can output as much as 45mW (16Ω), 25mW (32Ω), offers a SNR of 118dB, THD+N ＜0.004% (1kHz; DAC mode), an output impedance ＜0.3ohm and a crosstalk ≥74 dB.